trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/journey-planner-2.md

 ## Response

 For details regarding the response structure, please see the OpenApi specification below.
 A few example responses can be seen below.

+{{% note %}} Some endpoints return "error" messages in the `systemMessages` structure, even though the request was handled successfully.
+When the response returns data, error messages can be ignored. {{% /note %}}

 {{% tabs %}} {{% tab "System info" %}}